-This provides the opportunity for SPA to determine whether incorrect information was relied upon on the initial consideration of the case or whether there are circumstances that would support rescission and the offender's return to parole supervision in the community.
+This provides the opportunity for the SPA to determine whether incorrect information was relied upon on the initial consideration of the case or whether there are circumstances that would support rescission of the revocation and the offender's return to parole supervision in the community.

-In 2016, 455 parole revocations were rescinded and a further 60 revocations of parole prior to release were also rescinded.
+In 2017, 512 parole revocations were rescinded and a further 59 revocations of parole prior to release were also rescinded.

-Of the 455 parole rescissions, seven of these related to serious offenders.
+Of the 512 parole rescissions, three of these related to serious offenders.